Parish Activities

 Gracie’sPets

 At Gracie’s Kitchen, we also provide supplemental pet foods for dogs and cats.
-The Pet Corner began in an effort to encourage guests to eat their full dinners instead of taking part of their food home to feed their pets.
+The Pet Corner began to encourage guests to eat their full dinners instead of taking part of their food home to feed their pets.
 With donations from our congregation, we can provide supplemental pet food for our guests’ dogs and cats.
-The St. Francis Pet Corner welcomes any and all donations to our pet food pantry.
-We gladly accept donations for these additional charities in the donation bins located in our Narthex.
-The foods are distributed only on the nights that St. Francis volunteers serve dinners at Gracie’s Kitchen.
-Many thanks to everyone who has helped make this ministry a success!
+The St. Francis Pet Corner welcomes any donations to our pet food pantry.
+The pet corner is helping around 200 pets a month.
+We need pet shampoos if anyone would like to donate.
+We appreciate our parishioners’ support and are grateful.
+To make a pet food donation or to arrange pickup/drop off, contact Pat at: jpjanco@bellsouth.net or by phone: (904) 225-9702, or bring your donation to the 4:00 pm Vigil Mass on Saturdays

 Meet Gracie’s Team

-For more information, email Barbars Strang at charities@stfrancisyulee.org.
+For more information, email Mary Flanagan at charities@stfrancisyulee.org.

-Human Life and Dignity visits and spends time with the elderly in our parish who are homebound or reside in assisted living facilities to pray the Rosary, read the Bible or just talk and listen.
+If you would like to schedule one of our ministers to visit and spend some time with your loved one(s) who are homebound or reside in assisted living facilities to pray the Rosary, read the Bible, or talk and listen, contact Gene Hudak at liturgy@stfrancisyulee.org

 Jo-Ann M. Pimentel (904) 583-0338